Resources for Students

 - Humanities - Art, Classics, English Literature, Film and Media Studies, Modern Languages and Literatures, Music and Dance, Philosophy, Religion, Theater

-- Interdisciplinary (please contact Debbie Thompson to see if your project/proposal is best suited as an interdisciplinary application)
+- Interdisciplinary (please contact Corey to see if your project/proposal is best suited as an interdisciplinary application)

 This initiative is designed to encourage the development of scientific identity and meaningful mentoring relationships for students who are pursuing NSE majors, and are from groups traditionally underrepresented in science, math, and engineering fields.
 A student’s faculty or staff mentor can apply for a Mentoring Mini-Grant to support the student mentee in a variety of ways (applications directly from students are not accepted):